 Dr. Beydoun previously worked at HARC from 2006 to 2008.
 During that initial tenure, he managed air quality, transportation, hybrid truck technology, alternative fuel, solar, and energy efficiency projects.
 Before joining HARC, Dr. Beydoun served as a faculty member of the Urban Planning & Environmental Policy Program at Texas Southern University and the Graduate Program in Urban and Regional Planning at the University of Iowa.

-Dr. Beydoun holds a Ph.D. in City and Regional Planning from The Ohio State University.
-Prior degrees include a Master of Urban and Regional Planning from Florida Atlantic University and a B.A. from the University of Florida.
+Dr. Beydoun holds a Doctorate in City and Regional Planning from The Ohio State University.
+Prior degrees include a Master of Urban and Regional Planning from Florida Atlantic University and a Bachelor of Arts from the University of Florida.